-Calculating Percent of Net Hauled and Percent of Net Observed
+Calculating Percent of Net Pulled and Percent of Net Observed

-Example 1: The total length of net recorded on the Gear Characteristics form is 300 fathoms (1800 ft) and the total length of net set is 300 fathoms.
-The fisherman hauls 600 ft of net and returns to port with some fish.
+Example 1: The net is 35 fathoms (210 ft) long.
+The fisherman pulls/picks 158 ft of net and goes back to shore with some fish.
 The observer watched the entire operation.
-That translates to 33% of the total length of net that was set being observed.
+That translates to 75% of the net being observed.
+In this case the % net observed equals the percent net pulled/picked.